 Is Pabellón Criollo the same as Pabellon con Baranda?

 Very similar.
 The only addition is that Pabellón con Baranda includes the plantains.
-For it to be an authentic styling of the dish, the ripe plantain slices are fried, then placed around the edge of the plate.
+For it to be an authentic styling of the dish, the ripe plantain slices are fried, and then placed around the edge of the plate.
 Why is this placement important?
 Well, as ChowTimes explains, "baranda" means railing and the plantains act like a fence around the plate, keeping the overflowing components on the plate.

 Is Pabellón Criollo the same as Pabellón a Caballo?

 Again, super similar.
 Pabellón a Caballo is Pabellón Criollo with the popular addition of a fried egg on top.
-Day Translations says shares that "a caballo" means horseback riding.
+Day Translations says that "a caballo" means horseback riding.
 The egg on the dish reminds one of a horseback rider on the horse.

 Is Pabellon Criollo the same as Carne Mechada?